0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 We get the following error:
 Liquid Exception: Liquid syntax error (line 7): Unknown tag 'seo' in /_layouts/default.html

 This is, what we should expect, when integrating the gem source into our repository.
-If the theme was hosted at RubyGems.org, we would have a  .gemspec showing the gems/plugins the theme depends on.
-But the source we copied didn't have a .gemspec file, so we can assume for the whitelisted GitHub themes, some magic is going on behind the scenes.
+If the theme was hosted at RubyGems.org, we would have a  .gemspec file showing the gems/plugins the theme depends on.
+But the source we copied didn't have a .gemspec file, so we can assume for the whitelisted GitHub themes, hosted on github, some magic is going on behind the scenes.

-Let's take a look at the source code at line 7
+Let's take a look at the source code at line 7.
+Its a command for the seo gem.
 >  {% seo %}

 ### 18) Add the missing plugin